dmjohnsson23/micdrop/README.md

 * Looping "sub-pipelines" or "each" pipelines
     * E.g. if the source contains a list or other composite structures, and we want to modify the items without destructuring it
     * Could be done with pipeline segments
+* Allow whole value to be sent to Sinks, not just Puts, and also allow indexes to be put for Sinks
 * XML extension using ElementTree
     * Take using xpath
     * Allow multiple files or a singe file with multiple values (different source/sink classes probably)